Alberta Highway 9: History

 Over the past few years, the province of Alberta has executed a number of upgrades to the highway, widening shoulders and realigning the road (most recently just west of Drumheller, although the new alignment now bypasses the Horseshoe Canyon landmark as a result).
 As of 2007, however, the province has yet to twin any stretch of the busy highway, and there have been calls for interchanges to be built at its junctions with Highway 21 and the Trans-Canada due to the number of fatal automobile accidents that have happened at these locations.

 A partial cloverleaf interchange was constructed in 2007 where Highway 9 crosses the Trans-Canada Highway.
 As well, the junction with Highway 21 was changed to a four-way stop in early 2011.

 Major intersections

 The following is a list of major intersections along Alberta Highway 9 from west to east.

 Highway 797

-Alberta Provincial Highway No. 797, commonly referred to as Highway 797, is a highway in the Calgary Region that functions as a southern extension of Highway 9.
+Highway 797 is a highway in the Calgary Region that functions as a southern extension of Highway 9.
 It presently is in two segments; the 6.5 km northern segment runs from Highway 560 (Glenmore Trail) in Langdon to the Trans-Canada Highway, while the 2.9 km southern section is unsigned and runs from Highway 552 to the south bank of the Bow River.
 The northern segment used to extend from Langdon to the north bank of the Bow River, indicating that a bridge might be constructed to connect the two sections.
 The bridge was not constructed and the 9.7 km section was transferred to Rocky View County in the 2000s.